Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the “ultimate girl code”

 Eve: “I want someone who is fun and confident, not shy.
 Quite ‘alpha male’.
 And I’d like a guy who is switched on.”

-Each say that their movie star crush is British heavyweight boxing champion Anthony Joshua.
+Each say that their superstar crush is British heavyweight boxing champion Anthony Joshua.

 Will Eve and Jess combat over boys?